(CNN) — As things heat up in the United States and the rest of the Northern Hemisphere in May, so do the travel opportunities.

 3. Lisbon, Portugal

 Once the seat of the world's most impressive global empire in the 1500s, Libson started a slow fade and became a bit forgotten in modern times in its southwestern corner of Europe.
 That's been changing in the past decade as visitors are catching on to what is now sometimes called "the coolest city in Europe."
 As for the weather, you'll catch the capital of Portugal just before the heat of summer and a tourist wave settles in.
 So bask in the warmth and the lower prices of a Lisbon May.
-Special for 2018 visitors: The wildly popular Eurovision song contest will be held in Lisbon on May 8, 10 and 12.
-Even if you can't get your hands on last-minute tickets to see the show inside Altice Arena, all kinds of parties and special events are planned.
-If you love tennis and arrive early in May, you might want to make time for the Millennium Estoril Open, April 28 through May 6 at Clube de Ténis do Estoril (Av.
+If you love tennis and arrive early in May, you might want to make time for the Millennium Estoril Open, April 27 through May 5 at Clube de Ténis do Estoril (Av.
 Condes de Barcelona, 2765-470 Estoril, Portugal.
-Phone: +351 21 466 2770), A newcomer to the city's growing arts and cultural scene is ARCOlisboa, which is already drawing an international crowd.
+Phone: +351 21 466 2770).
+Celebrate the culture of Portugal and neighboring Spain at The Festival of Iberian Mask, scheduled for May 16-19, 2019.
+You can enjoy crafts, attend concerts and more.
+(Praça do Império, 1400-206 Lisboa.
+Phone: +351 21 759 9141) A newcomer to the city's growing arts and cultural scene is ARCOlisboa, which is already drawing an international crowd.
 Some people are calling the city "the new Berlin."
-In 2018, ARCOlisboa will be held May 17-20 at the Cordoaria Nacional.
+In 2019, ARCOlisboa will be held May 16-19 at the Cordoaria Nacional.
 (R. da Junqueira 342, 1300-598 Lisbon.
-Phone: +351 21 363 7635).
+Phone: +351 91 966 6490).
 Don't miss the city's incredible pastry shops (called pastelarias) that form the social center of many neighborhoods.
 One of the city's best: Centro Ideal de Graça.
 (Largo da Graça 5,6,7, Lisbon, Portugal 1170-165.
 Phone: +351 21 886 1673).
 And May is a perfect time of year for a ride on Lisbon's famed Tram 28, which winds its way through the narrow and twisting hills of the intriguing Alfama district.

 Peruvian chef Virgilio Martínez Véliz learns how to cook root vegetables without a stove or barbecue in Cusco, Peru.